Input Convex Lipschitz Recurrent Neural Networks for Robust and Efficient Process Modeling and Optimization: Input Convex Lipschitz Recurrent Neural Networks

-We propose a novel network architecture, termed ICLRNN, that possesses both Lipschitz continuity and input convexity properties.
-Specifically, the output of ICLRNN is defined as follows:
+We propose a novel Input Convex Lipschitz Recurrent Neural Networks, termed ICL-RNN, that possesses both Lipschitz continuity and input convexity properties.
+Specifically, the output of ICL-RNN is defined as follows:

-where all $W_i$ are constrained to be non-negative with singular values small and bounded by $\mathcal{O}(1)$, and all $g_i$ are constrained to be convex, non-decreasing, and Lipschitz continuous.
-Similar to LRNN and ICRNN, UniCORNN and Linear Recurrent Units involve high Floating Point Operations, and do not provide a theoretical guarantee on non-adversarial robustness and computational efficiency on convex neural-network-based optimization problem.
-These aspects motivated us to retain the standard RNN architecture while imposing input convexity and Lipschitz constraints on the weights, since many engineering applications can achieve satisfactory modeling accuracy even using relatively simple NN structures.
-However, how to improve the robustness and computational efficiency of these NN models remains an important question.
+where $\{\v W^{(x)}, \v W^{(y)}, \v U^{(x)}\}$ are constrained to be non-negative with largest singular values small and bounded by 1, and all $g_i$ are constrained to be convex, non-decreasing, and Lipschitz continuous (e.g., ReLU).
+Similar to \cite{chen2018optimal}, we {expand the input} as $\vhat x_t = \bmat{\vt x_t, -\vt x_t}^\T\in\R[2n_x]$.
+Noted that the ICL-RNN maintains the neural architecture of the simple RNN in Eq. \eqref{eq_rnn} while introducing constraints on the weights and activation functions to ensure input convexity and Lipschitz continuity.

-The output of a neural network inherits input convexity and Lipschitz continuity if and only if every hidden state possesses these properties.
-Unlike \cite{chen2018optimal} and \cite{erichson2020lipschitz}, our ICLRNN adheres to this foundational principle by imposing constraints on the weights and activation functions instead of introducing supplementary variables to the original RNN architecture.
-This approach minimizes the demand of computational resources.
-The following proposition demonstrates that following our proposed method of imposing an input convex constraint subsequent to a Lipschitz constraint does not compromise the latter, following the proposed design of ICLRNNs.
-The proofs of the following Propositions and Theorems can be found in Appendix \ref{appendix_proof}.

-We first establish Proposition \ref{prop_method} to demonstrate that the imposition of an Input Convex constraint subsequent to a Lipschitz constraint does not compromise the Lipschtiz property to a significant extent, allowing both to harmoniously coexist.

-\begin{proposition} Let $A$ be an $m \times n$ matrix with its largest singular value at most 1.
-If all negative elements in matrix $A$ are replaced by 0 to obtain a non-negative matrix $B$, then the largest singular value of matrix $B$ remains small and bounded by $\sqrt{r(A)}$, and further bounded by $\sqrt{min(m,n)}$. \end{proposition}